 Nordex (NDX1) Given a €5.00 Price Target at Goldman Sachs

-Goldman Sachs set a €5.00 ($6.17) target price on Nordex (ETR:NDX1) in a research report sent to investors on Wednesday, March 28th.
-The firm currently has a sell rating on the stock.
+Goldman Sachs set a €5.00 ($6.17) price objective on Nordex (ETR:NDX1) in a research note released on Friday morning.
+The brokerage currently has a sell rating on the stock.

 About Nordex